raisercostin/jedi-io/README.md

     - RelativeLocation - part of a location.
 Cannot be resolved to some content.
     - NavigableLocation - location for which you can find parent/childrens/descendants.
     - VersionedLocation - location trait with Version/Etag/UniqueId
-  - Fizical Locations
+  - Physical Locations
-    - FileLocation
+    - FileLocation - HasContent, NoChildren
+    - FolderLocation - NoContent, HasChildren
     - MemoryLocation - read/write in memory content - useful for tests.
     - ClasspathLocation - InputLocation from classpath.
     - Stream Location - location from a InputStream.
 Might not be reopened.